Is your jurisdiction a common law or civil law jurisdiction?

 (e) anti-corruption and bribery.

 The standard anti-corruption and bribery regulations of the criminal code apply.
-The Federal Act on Public Procurement, which has undergone a complete revision effective in 2021, allows to exclude a tenderer who has violated anti-corruption provisions.
+For instance, the Swiss Criminal Code criminalises certain forms of corruption in particular with the offences of bribery of public officials (article 322ter and following of the Criminal Code) and bribery of private individuals (article 322octies and following of the Criminal Code).
+Moreover, the Federal Act on Public Procurement, which has undergone a complete revision effective in 2021, allows to exclude a tenderer who has violated anti-corruption provisions.
 Such violations furthermore constitute an admissible ground to appeal against an award.
 On the other hand, there is no dedicated set of rules applicable specifically to the (private) construction sector.

-What permits/licences and other documents do parties need before starting work, during work and after completion?
+What permits, licences and/or other documents do parties need before starting work, during work and after completion?
 Are there any penalties for non-compliance?

 As a rule, construction works can only be initiated after the entry into force of the relevant permits (i.e. building/transformation permit, demolition permit, tree cutting permit, etc.).
 The necessary permits are governed by local rules and are usually issued by the cantonal or municipal authorities.